Band 5 Registered Health Care Professional - Colchester

 We are therefore seeking healthcare professionals across Essex and Suffolk to be at the forefront of the local fight against coronavirus – you could be part of it!

 This is an exciting opportunity for you to join us and play your part in protecting the community and saving lives.
 The role forms an integral part of mass vaccination delivery and is an excellent opportunity for individuals to be a part of a new, exciting service and to develop their skills in a new area of work.

 As a Registered Healthcare Professional working in one of EPUT’s vaccination centres, you will work as part of a dynamic team in delivering a safe and effective service for the mass delivery of covid-19 vaccinations to the local area.
-You will undertake activities such as clinical assessment and drawing up of the vaccine, but as the Band 6 worker within the team you will also be responsible for additional duties such as; offering specialist advice as required during reviews of patients with complex medical histories, supervising safe vaccine delivery and drawing up procedure, and ensuring the best possible clinical outcomes with the highest level of care at the vaccination centre, whilst adhering to policies and procedures.
+You will undertake activities such as clinical assessment and drawing up of the vaccine, as directed by the Clinical Manager of the vaccination centre.
 Please review the attached job description and person specification for more information.

 All online and face-to-face training (where applicable) will be available prior to commencing work in the vaccination centres, meaning that refresher training will be provided if you feel it is necessary.
 You will also receive additional support from the Clinical Manager at the vaccination centre as and when required.

 Once you have applied for the role via NHS Jobs, your application will be reviewed within a matter of days and one of the Mass Vaccination Recruitment Team will make contact with you to outline the next steps of the recruitment process.